MatthijsKamstra/haxejs/haxe/about.md

 We (Haxe) need more people that speak up, about other things then games!

-I think there should be more focus on the **javascript** target of Haxe.
+I think there should be more focus on the **JavaScript** target of Haxe.
-Javascript developers should be able to learn Haxe easily.
+JavaScript developers should be able to learn Haxe easily.
 And they will enjoy working with Haxe.

-It's should be easier to convince javascript developers once they tried Coffeescript of Typescript to use Haxe.
+It's should be easier to convince JavaScript developers once they tried Coffeescript of Typescript to use Haxe.

 But it should be more visible, more prominent and more documented to help you with the transition.
 I hope this documentation will help (a little).